How to Disavow Bad Links

 Disavowing Links in Google

-If you’ve contacted the webmasters of sites with bad links to you and have been unsuccessful in getting them to remove those links, Google has a “link disavowal” tool that can tell Google you disapprove of those links and they shouldn’t count toward your link popularity.
+If you’ve contacted the webmasters of sites with bad links to you and have been unsuccessful in getting them to remove those links, Google has a “link disavowal” tool that can tell Google you disapprove of those links and they shouldn’t count toward your link authority.
 That will also cause them not to count toward a Penguin penalty as well.
 Google says this about the tool:

 If you’ve done as much work as you can to remove spammy or low-quality links from the web, and are unable to make further progress on getting the links taken down, you can disavow the remaining links.
 In other words, you can ask Google not to take certain links into account when assessing your site.